 What to sell

 When making the decision of whether to start an online store or not, it’s important to note that products sold online are not limited to the tangible.

 “How do I sell something I can’t ship?” you ask?

-A perfect example is a personal trainer.
+A perfect example is for a personal trainer website.
 A personal trainer can market online coaching, sending their clients workout regimens and meal plans, or sell individual or bundled class or training packages.

 How about an interior designer?
 An interior designer can sell eBooks on design or individual consultation sessions.